Bangkok

 Pros

-• The historic city on foot and by boat
+• The great temples on foot

 Cons